 Patient / Public

 If you have an information query that cannot be answered via clinical staff or the patient information provided to you, you may contact the Warner Library for advice on further sources of information.
-If you wish to visit in person it is advisable to telephone first to ensure a member of library staff is available to assist you.
 An information sheet signposting you to sources of good quality healthcare information is available to download here

 .
 Patient Information Leaflets from MEHT can be found here